FAQs

 How do I obtain a study permit?

-Will I be covered by medical insurance?
+Do I need medical insurance?